Depression Counselling SG

 1. Major Depressive Disorder (MDD)

-MDD is a mental health disorder characterised by persistent sadness, distress, and a lack of interest in activities.
+MDD includes sadness, chronic emotional distress, and a lack of interest in activities previously enjoyed.

-Key symptoms of MDD include a significant change in weight or appetite, insomnia or hypersomnia, and persistent fatigue.
+Symptoms of MDD include a significant change in weight or appetite, sleep issues, and fatigue.

 2. Persistent Depressive Disorder (PDD)